-- Values excellence, respect, responsibility, resilience and inclusion are at the center of the profile. - 2.
-Future-focused qualifications, transitions and pathway including the best possible qualification for each student. - 3.
+- 1. Values excellence, respect, responsibility, resilience and inclusion are at the centre of the profile. - 2.
+Future-focused qualifications, transitions and pathways - including the best possible qualification for each student. - 3.
 Capabilities for lifelong learning including competency development and key knowledge, skills and processes. - 4.
 Holistic development including self, social and active citizenship.